liesnikov/extensible-elaborator/paper/main.md

 ```

 At certain points, we have to raise a constraint which has an associated continuation.
-Like for checking the type of a data constructor: the part of the program that comes as an argument to `constrainTConAndFreeze` will be suspended (or "blocked") until the meta is solved with something of the shape `TCon _ _`.
+For example, when checking the type of a data constructor, the part of the program that comes as an argument to `constrainTConAndFreeze` will be suspended (or "blocked") until the meta is solved with something of the shape `TCon _ _`.

 ```haskell
 checkType t@(S.DCon c args) ty = do